DevZakariaAz/13.Eloquence_advanced/docs/slides.md

 ## **Analysis & Design**

-- Presented by: SUIRITA Fahd & BOUGTOUB Samia
+- Presented by: Zakaria Azizi
 - Framed by: ESSARRAJ Fouad

 ---